junxit/us-congress-bills-113/metadata.md

 - 2013-05-15 — Mr. Bishop (UT) moved to suspend the rules and pass the bill.
 - 2013-05-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2633)
 - 2013-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2633)
+- 2013-05-16 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.